tungstrinh/squirls-assembler-protocol/docs/installation.md

 - Create a folder to place all the files provided by DES.
 Eg. assembler
 - Unzip the assembler executable file in the assembler folder
 - Double click the load_image.batch file, this will open up a command line window with the message Loading docker image….
 Wait for the image to load and do not close the window.
 - Once the image is loaded, navigate to the assembler app executable.
 And double click on it.
+This should start the assembler app.